dorjeduck/mopro/README.md

 ### Terminating the loop

-When the callback function returns a `Bool` value, the loop will be terminated when it is `False`.
+When the callback function returns a boolean value, the loop will terminate if it returns `False`.

 ```python
 from time import sleep